For those who wanted to get started with the eCommerce business. You are at the right place.

 Digital products – A digital product, on the other hand, is not an actual physical product.
 In general, if your customer buys a digital product from you, they do not receive packages from you.
 But, they can download the digital file that you sold.

 eBooks, software, audio, and video files come under this category.

 Services – Online businesses can provide in-person or digital services to customers.
 These include providing training service, computer repair service, or an interior designing service.
 Any eCommerce business model providing service rather than product comes under this category.
 These services can vary from days to years depending on the line of business.

 Do you know that eCommerce businesses can earn with affiliate marketing?
 The money earned this way is called commission which is earned via affiliate links that accept to pay them from the money they earn from a sale.

 For those who don’t know what an affiliate is?
 Here’s the answer.

 Affiliate marketing is a popular way to drive sales and generate online revenue.
 It’s a win-win solution for both the company and its affiliate partner.

-Electronic Funds Transfer (EFT) and Electronic Data Interchange (EDT) were the only sources for users to initiate transactions and exchange business data online.
-When it comes to the history of ecommerce, it dates back to 1969, CompuServe, the first major ecommerce company founded by Jeffrey Wilkins and Dr. John R. Goltz.
+Electronic Funds Transfer (EFT) and Electronic Data Interchange (EDI) were the only sources for users to initiate transactions and exchange business data online.
+When it comes to the history of eCommerce, it dates back to 1969, CompuServe, the first major eCommerce company founded by Jeffrey Wilkins and Dr. John R. Goltz.
 This company was built using a dial-up connection.
-However, ecommerce explored its full length after 1991 when the internet was available for commercial use.
+However, eCommerce explored its full length after 1991 when the internet was available for commercial use.